AlexB52/rails-playground/README.md

 ## Usage

-There are three ways you can use to run ruby code in the console:
+There are three ways to run ruby code in the console:

 * Select your code in the editor and press cmd+Enter
 * Put your cursor on any line (no selection) and press cmd+Enter